oVirt/ovirt-system-tests/docs/general/installation.markdown

 #### Configure Firewall

-During the run of OST, Lago creates an HTTP server that serves RPMs to th VMs.
+During the run of OST, Lago creates an HTTP server that serves RPMs to the VMs.
 This action requires that port 8585 on the localhost will be accessible from the subnets used by Lago.

 **NOTE:** This step is not needed if you run firewalld, because it will